Aftermath of the 2011 Tōhoku earthquake and tsunami: Nuclear accidents

 Following the earthquake, tsunami, and failure of cooling systems at Fukushima I Nuclear Power Plant and issues concerning other nuclear facilities in Japan on 11 March 2011, a nuclear emergency was declared.
 This was the first time a nuclear emergency had been declared in Japan, and 140,000 residents within 20 km of the plant were evacuated.
 Explosions and a fire have resulted in dangerous levels of radiation, sparking a stock market collapse and panic-buying in supermarkets.
 The UK, France and some other countries advised their nationals to consider leaving Tokyo, in response to fears of spreading nuclear contamination.
 The accidents have drawn attention to ongoing concerns over Japanese nuclear seismic design standards and caused other governments to re-evaluate their nuclear programs.
 As of April 2011, water is still being poured into the damaged reactors to cool melting fuel rods.
 John Price, a former member of the Safety Policy Unit at the UK's National Nuclear Corporation, has said that it "might be 100 years before melting fuel rods can be safely removed from Japan's Fukushima nuclear plant".

 Problems in stabilizing the Fukushima I plant have hardened attitudes to nuclear power.
-As of June 2011, "more than 80 percent of Japanese now say they are anti-nuclear and distrust government information on radiation".
-The ongoing Fukushima crisis may spell the end of nuclear power in Japan, as "citizen opposition grows and local authorities refuse permission to restart reactors that have undergone safety checks".
-Local authorities are skeptical that sufficient safety measures have been taken and are reticent to give their permission – now required by law – to bring suspended nuclear reactors back online.
+In June 2011, more than 80 percent of Japanese said they were anti-nuclear and distrusted government information on radiation.
+It was speculated that this could spell the end of nuclear power in Japan, as "citizen opposition grows and local authorities refuse permission to restart reactors that have undergone safety checks".
+Local authorities were skeptical that sufficient safety measures had been taken, and reticent to give their permission – now required by law – to bring suspended nuclear reactors back online.